 I took 3 trains during my 10 days in Java: executive class from Jakarta to Yogyakarta (8 hours), executive class from Yogyakarta to Probolinggo to see Mount Bromo (8 hours), and economy class from Probolinggo to Banyuwangi (5.5 hours).
 I know you can fly between Jakarta and Yogyakarta, but I prefer trains to planes, and wanted to see some of the countryside.

 The two executive trains were quite similar, except that the one from Yogyakarta didn’t have a foot rest.
 I bought tickets online at tiket.com and printed out the boarding pass at the station (you’ll need your booking number so remember to save it if you don’t have data on your phone).
-I even downloaded the Tiket app because it was pretty helpful.
+I downloaded the Tiket app and found it to be pretty helpful.

 In my case, sitting with others in economy was actually nice.
 I spoke a little with the older Indonesian couple in front of me, who were very sweet and offered me snacks.
 When I got off the train and tried unsuccessfully to find a Grab, the woman insisted I share their taxi.
 They dropped me off at my hotel and wouldn’t accept any money.
-"Mama and Papa pay for baby!" she said.
 It was so sweet and touching—one of the great experiences of traveling alone.

 I would definitely recommend taking the trains in Java!
 And, if you have any questions or additional helpful tips, I'd love to hear them in the comments below.

 Where to stay in Java